 Infrastructure services are typically provided pursuant to master service agreements, repair and maintenance contracts or fixed price and non-fixed price installation contracts.
 Pricing under these contracts may be unit priced, cost-plus/hourly (or time and materials basis) or fixed price (or lump sum basis).
-The Company accounts for infrastructure services as a single performance obligation satisfied over time.
+Generally, the Company accounts for infrastructure services as a single performance obligation satisfied over time.
+In certain circumstances, the Company supplies materials that are utilized during the jobs as part of the agreement with the customer.
+The Company accounts for these infrastructure agreements as multiple performance obligations satisfied over time.
 Revenue is recognized over time as work progresses based on the days completed or as the contract is completed.
 Under certain customer contracts in our infrastructure services segment, the Company warranties equipment and labor performed for a specified period following substantial completion of the work.